-Harry is a Graduate Tutor within the Department of Geography and Environmental Management whose disciplinary research interests align with CWCR.
+Harry is a Graduate Tutor within the Department of Geography and Environmental Management (now known as School of Architecture and Environment) whose disciplinary research interests align with CWCR.
 Harry's tutorship role spans both teaching and research over a five year period.

 His PhD aims to explore historic spatio-temporal relationships between atmospheric circulations/teleconnections, rainfall and streamflow's in Great Britain.
 The research to date has had a focus on the role of the North Atlantic Oscillation (NAO) in influencing regional rainfall, and how local catchment characteristics can enable or limit its similar influence on streamflow.
 Acknowledging however that the NAOs role as the primary teleconnection affecting British climate can vary in space and time, the project is also exploring the relative influence of other North Atlantic and European atmospheric-oceanic teleconnections.

 Thesis title: Permeable pavement systems with low carbon and recycled materials for Caribbean Small Island Developing States.